 The Company's key management personnel have been identified as the seven directors as well as the executive management team of the Company.
+The executive management team for 2024 is comprised of the Chief Executive Officer (also a director), Chief Financial Officer (also a director), Chief Expert (also a director), Executive Vice President, Corporate Development and the Executive Vice President and Corporate Secretary.
 The executive management team for 2023 is comprised of the Chief Executive Officer (also a director), Chief Financial Officer (also a director), Chief Expert (also a director), Executive Vice President, Corporate Development.
-The executive management team for 2022 was comprised of the Chief Executive Officer (also a director), Executive Vice President & Chief Financial Officer (also a director), Chief Expert (also a director), Executive Vice President, Chief Expert of Operations, Executive Vice President, Operations and the Executive Vice President, Corporate Development.

-2023 2022
+2024 2023

 Salaries, Director Fees and Short-Term Benefits 2 2

 Other Long-Term Benefits 1 1

 Total 3 3